 We’re truly lucky here at Digi International to host some of the most innovative minds who are leading the inception of the Internet of Things.
-Today, we’re sharing the story of Adam Wolf, a Firmware Engineer at Spectrum Design Solutions and a recently published author of Make: LEGO and Arduino Projects: Projects for extending MINDSTORMS NXT with open-source electronics.
+Today, we’re sharing the story of Adam Wolf, a Firmware Engineer at Digi Design Services and a recently published author of Make: LEGO and Arduino Projects: Projects for extending MINDSTORMS NXT with open-source electronics.

 Adam came to Spectrum Design Solutions last August from Lockheed Martin.
 He usually works on embedded Linux projects on drivers as well as front-end programs on small devices.